Direside/daily/standup.md

 ## Last Time

-- Worked on dockerizing the Puppeteer tests

-## Today

 - Finish up dockerizing the Puppeteer tests
 - Update documentation for Puppeteer tests

+## Today

+- Look into pushing container to ECR
 - Test container in CircleCI pipeline

 ## Blocked By

-- Nothing
+- CircleCI Credits on Procurify org are all used up.
+(Alex is getting a paid subscription sorted)